-Short Topic Paper Students will write an academic paper of at least 1,500 words that cites at least three course readings and three non-course readings.
+Short Topic Paper: Students will write an academic paper of at least 1,500 words that cites at least three course readings and three non-course readings.

 Research Paper: Students will select a research topic, which must be a critical examination of an important issue related to the study of religion and the paranormal.
 The topic of the paper must be one on which the student can conduct research and develop a thesis.
 Topics must be approved by the instructor in the form of a report proposal.
-Once the topic is approved, the student will research the topic.
-Reports must cite a minimum number of five peer-reviewed, academic sources (published by university or academic presses) in addition to five course readings.